Affine symmetric group: Affine Lie algebras

 Like other Kac–Moody algebras, affine Lie algebras satisfy the Weyl–Kac character formula, which expresses the characters of the algebra in terms of their highest weights.
 In the case of affine Lie algebras, the resulting identities are equivalent to the Macdonald identities.
 In particular, for the affine Lie algebra of type $A_1^{(1)}$, associated to the affine symmetric group $\widetilde{S}_2$, the corresponding Macdonald identity is equivalent to the Jacobi triple product.

+Braid group and group-theoretic properties

+Coxeter groups have a number of special properties not shared by all groups.
+These include that their word problem is decidable (that is, there exists an algorithm that can determine whether or not any given product of the generators is equal to the identity element) and that they are linear groups (that is, they can be represented by a group of invertible matrices over a field).